-Tenkara rods are ultralight by design.
-However, when used correctly, they can be quite elastic and give a nice sized fish a really good fight.
+Most tenkara rods are ultralight by design.
+When used correctly, they can be quite elastic and give a nice sized fish a really good fight.
 They tend to work like a rubber band under tension.
-However, they were never designed to catch largemouth bass… or carp… or pike… or tarpon… or even monster trout.
+However, they were never designed to catch largemouth bass… or carp… or pike… or tarpon… or salmon.

-The desire to use tenkara rods for big fish is an American (or Western) invention.
-The Japanese do have fixed-line rods that can be used to fish for larger species such as salmon or carp, but they are not tenkara rods.
+The desire to use what most of Americans identify as tenkara rods to target larger, non-trout species is largely a Western adaptation.
+While beefier, longer mainstream (honryu) tenkara rods are used in Japan in larger rivers for larger trout, the Japanese also do have other fixed-line rods that can be used to fish for species such as salmon or carp.
+However, they are not tenkara rods.
 They’re different types of rods and have specific names (I won’t go into them here).

-So, just like you’re not going to use an ice fishing rod when you go deep sea fishing (even though you technically can), tenkara rods aren’t really meant for big fish.
+So, just like you’re not going to use an ice fishing rod when you go deep sea fishing (even though you technically can), tenkara rods aren’t really meant for big fish in lakes or ponds or the ocean.
 And that’s okay.
 Although you might be surprised with what they can handle when tested.

 “Tenkara is for Wussies”

 Out of respect to women, I won’t write what comparison is more commonly made.
 (Fishing social media can be a very sexist place.)
 As such, when it comes to the pecking order of fly anglers, tenkara anglers seem to rank at the very bottom.